egokcen/DLAG/README.md

 That project contains implementations of GPFA and TD-GPFA, which are described in the following references:

-- "Gaussian-process factor analysis for low-dimensional single-trial analysis of neural population activity" by B. M. Yu, J. P. Cunningham, G. Santhanam, S. I. Ryu, K. V. Shenoy, and M. Sahani.
-J Neurophysiol, vol. 102, 2009, pp. 614-635.
+- Yu, B. M., Cunningham, J. P., Santhanam, G., Ryu, S. I., Shenoy, K. V. & Sahani, M.
+Gaussian-Process Factor Analysis for Low-Dimensional Single-Trial Analysis of Neural Population Activity.
+Journal of Neurophysiology 102, 614–635 (2009).

+- Lakshmanan, K. C., Sadtler, P. T., Tyler-Kabara, E. C., Batista, A. P. & Yu, B. M.
-- "Extracting Low-Dimensional Latent Structure from Time Series in the Presence of Delays" by K. C. Lakshmanan, P. T. Sadtler, E. C. Tyler-Kabara, A. P. Batista, B. M. Yu.
+Extracting Low-Dimensional Latent Structure from Time Series in the Presence of Delays.
-Neural Computation 2015
+Neural Computation 27, 1825–1856 (2015).